sonalisharma/IOLabProject2/README.md

 Which of Cory Doctorow's strawmen did you try to address:
 People are stupid.
 By providing a dictionary check of tag names, we ensured that users entered real words, spelled correctly.

+This project was based on controlled vocabulary where users create tags, which are often misspelled or are redundant.
+This is an attempt to solve the vocabulary problem by ensuring the following:

+1) Users place items in predefined categories to ensure uniformity and reduce redundancy.
+In our application we display the already existing photo albums to the user, in which user can drag and drop additional photographs from Instagram.
+2) User is given an option to create a new album, however to ensure that there are no misspelt names, the name are checked against a dictionary and the user is allowed to create only meaningful names.

 Technologies used on the project: